microsoft/FluidExamples/README.md

 From the example root, you can install and start the example.

 1. Run `npm install` from the example root
-2. Run `npm start:server` to start the local server
+2. Run `npm run start:server` to start the local server
-3. Run `npm start` to start the client
+3. Run `npm start` in a new terminal window to start the client

 > For more details see the individual example README.md.